About

 Proudly hosted by Barung Landcare, the Maleny Wood Expo has been a landmark event showcasing historical woodworking skills and talent from all over Australia since 1996.

 Established in 1996, the Maleny Wood Expo was the brainchild of Queensland ranger and passionate Landcare supporter, Ashley Sewell.
-Designed to promote sustainable use of our beautiful native timbers through the work of local and regional wood artisans the Wood Expo is now recognised as one of the best wood shows in Australia and attracts over 10,000 people to the Sunshine Coast region annually.
+Designed to promote sustainable use of our beautiful native timbers through the work of local and regional wood artisans the Wood Expo has been recognised as one of the best wood shows in Australia, attracting over 10,000 people to the Sunshine Coast region annually.

 About Barung Landcare